PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 }
 ```

-The core logic separated into another file:
+Core logic is then moved into a new file.
+Separate from the framework.

 ```js
 function nextTodoId(todos) {